tingox/hifive1-example/README.md

 # `riscv-rust-quickstart`

 This is just a quick example based on the riscv-rust-quickstart template, for my hifive1 board.
 I'm running rust on FreeBSD.
+Note: the main program just runs a loop.
+If you want something with a bit of feedback, try the leds_blink example.

 > A template for building Rust applications for HiFive1 boards